programminghistorian/ph-submissions/en/drafts/originals/scraping-media-archived-web-wayback-machine.md

 By default, the API returns all snapshots of the given URL along with their metadata, but you can use query parameters to format and filter the results.
 A full list of available parameters can be found on the API's [documentation page](https://github.com/internetarchive/wayback/tree/master/wayback-cdx-server) on the GitHub repository of the wayback project, which is the underlying software powering the Wayback Machine.

-Let us use the API to fetch a list of snapshots of google.com.
+As an example, let us first use the API to fetch a list of snapshots of google.com.
 The Wayback Machine currently has [more than 18 million snapshots](https://web.archive.org/web/20010101000000*/google.com) archived of google.com.
 We can add the parameters `from`, `to`, `filter`, and `limit` to make the API return only the last five snapshots captured between May 1 and May 31, 2000 with the HTTP response status code `200` (we will talk about the meanings of HTTP response status codes below):

 ```
 https://web.archive.org/cdx/search/cdx?url=google.com&from=20000501000000&to=20000531235959&filter=statuscode:200&limit=-5